Screenwriting (SCWR)

 Corequisites: PROD 500, 541, 566.

-SCWR 510 Production Fundamentals for Writing and Producing for TV (3 semester hours)
+SCWR 510 Production Fundamentals for Writing for the Screen (3 semester hours)

 Practical experience in the television development process; includes taking an idea to script and the directing, producing, and post-producing of a short, in-studio multi-camera video project.